antonioii/Js-timer-countdown/README.md

 * The "Enter" key now acts as a starter, resumer, and pauser button.

-* I considered adding a countdown/incremental timer toggle, but it'd not meet original requirements.
+* I considered adding a countdown/stopwatch timer toggle, but it'd not meet original requirements.
-A boolean control variable could be created and passed as a condition in the start() method.
+A boolean control variable could be created and passed as a condition in the start() method in order to build such feature.